Muschamp Rd

 Excel Spreadsheet for planning a new business

-After my recent post about some of the spreadsheets I’ve given away online, I got asked if I ever made a general new business planning Excel spreadsheet.
-I said “not exactly” and gave some excuses why ultimately you need to build a custom spreadsheet as every business is just a little bit different and has different drivers and models, but I have built spreadsheets that do quick estimates and projections, so extending those or combining those or using one of those as a basis might be possible… Other people have attempted this and the biggest problem is including just the right amount of detail.
+After my recent post about spreadsheets I’ve given away online, I got asked if I ever made a general new business planning Excel spreadsheet.
+I said “not exactly” and gave some excuses why ultimately you need to build a custom spreadsheet as every business is just a little bit different and has different drivers and models, but I have built spreadsheets that do quick estimates and projections, so extending those or combining those or using one of those as a basis might be possible.

+Other people have attempted this and the biggest problem is including just the right amount of detail.
 Some spreadsheets are too big and complicated and only the person who made it can explain how it works.
 Other examples you find online or in a book are too simplistic and don’t provide all the answers to your questions, or the questions being asked by potential investors.
-I tried to strike a balance having done many financial projections and more importantly having had to explain my projections to people of varying levels of financial sophistication and from different backgrounds.
+I tried to strike a balance having done many financial projections and having passed all three CFA® exam and most importantly having had to explain my projections to people of varying levels of financial sophistication and from different backgrounds.
 I still have a few ideas to improve it further, but I think the bugs are all worked out so I decided to let some more people poke at it.

 Download the spreadsheet now.